WIP Wednesdays FAQ

 The latest Work In Progress Wednesday post is here

 Work in Progress Wednesdays (WIP Wednesdays) is not exactly a challenge as it is more a support group!
-The idea is to cox and encourage people to complete large and/or languishing projects or WISPs (Works in Slow Progress) or if you are in the process of working a large project to regularly share your progress via a blog or public photo site like flickr.
+The idea started out to encourage people to complete large and/or languishing projects or WISPs (Works in Slow Progress) to complete it.

 How does it Work ?